ericelliott/todotasks/testing.md

 Integration tests are written to ensure that component interactions behave appropriately.
 Take the example above where you may want to test that a module can properly interact with a datastore.
 One way to do that is to mock the datastore dependency and use unit tests.

 Another approach is to actually connect to a real database and test that the database state gets updated appropriately when the module interacts with it.
+We're going to skip dedicated integration tests for this simple example code.

 There is a superset of integration tests that may make a dedicated integration test suite unnecessary (depending on the needs of your particular app)...
 Functional tests.

-We're going to skip integration tests for this simple example code.

 ## Functional Tests